 Although recruitment is just the first step in the hiring process, it’s one of the most important steps in improving diversity within an organization.
 Recruiting is the first touchpoint candidates ever have with your company, and you need to make it count.
 Looking for the right talent in the right places is critical to producing and sustaining a diverse workforce, but doing that is easier said than done.

 Findem can help.
 Findem was created with diversity recruiting in mind.
 With just a few clicks, recruiters can define the attributes they’re looking for, source top candidates, and prioritize diversity for outreach.
 Plus, you can tailor outreach precisely to candidates’ interests without including any biased or off putting language.
 Best of all, Findem monitors diversity metrics at every stage of your talent funnel, revealing the best channels for recruiting diverse talent.
-Learn more about how Findem can improve your diversity recruiting by visiting our solutions page.
+Learn more about how Findem can improve your diversity recruiting and specifically, hiring veterans.